-- Randomized trials of chemotherapy demonstrate similar long-term outcomes when patients are given the same treatment preoperatively compared with postoperatively.1 - Preoperative systemic therapy can render surgically inoperable tumors operable and offers potential benefits for patients with operable breast cancer.
+- Randomized trials of chemotherapy demonstrate similar longterm outcomes when patients are given the same treatment preoperatively compared with postoperatively.1 - Preoperative systemic therapy can render surgically inoperable tumors operable and offers potential benefits for patients with operable breast cancer.
 Importantly, preoperative systemic therapy can improve rates of breast conservation therapy eligibility, can minimize the extent of axillary surgery, and provides an opportunity to observe clinical and pathologic response to systemic therapy in an individual patient. - Pathologic complete response (pCR) to preoperative systemic therapy is associated with an extremely favorable disease-free and overall survival, particularly in situations in which all treatment is given preoperatively.
 The correlation between pathologic response and long-term outcome is strongest for triple-negative breast cancer (TNBC), somewhat less so for HER2-positive disease, and least for ER-positive disease.^{2,3} - A number of chemotherapy regimens have activity in the preoperative setting.
 In general, those chemotherapy regimens recommended in the adjuvant setting may be considered in the preoperative setting.
-See Preoperative/Adjuvant Therapy Regimens (BINV-K). - Preoperative endocrine therapy alone may be considered for patients with ER-positive disease based on comorbidities or low-risk luminal biology.
+See Preoperative/Adjuvant Therapy Regimens (BINV-L). - Preoperative endocrine therapy alone may be considered for patients with ER-positive disease based on comorbidities or low-risk luminal biology.

-- Patients with HER2-positive tumors should be treated with preoperative systemic therapy incorporating trastuzumab for at least 9 weeks of preoperative therapy.
-A pertuzumabcontaining regimen may be administered preoperatively to patients with greater than or equal to T2 or greater than or equal to N1, HER2-positive early-stage breast cancer.
-See Preoperative/Adjuvant Therapy Regimens (BINV-K) - Some studies have reported an increased risk of locoregional recurrence in patients receiving preoperative systemic therapy compared with those receiving postoperative adjuvant systemic therapy.4 This increased risk of locoregional relapse has been attributed to suboptimal delivery of definitive local therapy in patients treated in the preoperative setting. - Not all patients are appropriate candidates for preoperative systemic therapy.
+- Patients with HER2-positive tumors should be treated with preoperative systemic therapy incorporating trastuzumab^a for at least 9 weeks of preoperative therapy.
+A pertuzumab-containing regimen may be administered preoperatively to patients with greater than or equal to T2 or greater than or equal to N1, HER2-positive early-stage breast cancer.
+See Preoperative/Adjuvant Therapy Regimens (BINV-L). - Some studies suggest an increased risk of locoregional recurrence following use of preoperative chemotherapy.
+The trials analyzed used chemotherapy regimens that are no longer standard, did not include targeted therapies, and did not use modern imaging techniques, and some used non-standard locoregional management.
+Care should be taken to follow the procedures outlined in BINV-12 and BINV-15 to assure appropriate locoregional management.
+Not all patients are appropriate candidates for preoperative systemic therapy.
 Accurate clinical staging at baseline prior to initiation of preoperative systemic therapy is critical.
-See Preoperative Systemic Therapy: Breast and Axillary Evaluation (BINV-11) - When electing preoperative chemotherapy, all treatment should be given prior to surgery.
-Tumor response should be routinely assessed by clinical exam during delivery of preoperative therapy.
+See Preoperative Systemic Therapy: Breast and Axillary Evaluation (BINV-12) - Tumor response should be routinely assessed by clinical exam during delivery of preoperative therapy.
+It is preferred that the complete standard regimen should be given prior to surgery.
+If all intended treatment was not completed prior to surgery, additional chemotherapy to complete the regimen may be given after surgery.
 Patients with operable breast cancer experiencing progression of disease during preoperative systemic therapy may be given an alternate systemic therapy or taken to surgery.
 Locoregional therapy principles should be applied in the same manner as in patients treated with adjuvant systemic therapy.